github/docs/data/reusables/dependabot/pull-request-security-vs-version-updates.md

-When {% data variables.product.prodname_dependabot %} raises a pull requests, the location in {% data variables.product.prodname_dotcom %} you see the results in depends on whether the pull request was raised for version updates or security updates:
+When {% data variables.product.prodname_dependabot %} raises pull requests, these pull requests could be for _version_ or _security_ updates:

-- For version updates, nagivate to your _dependabot.yml_ file (in the `.github` directory of your repository), and look at the results in the Insights tab of your repository (under Dependency Graph, then Dependencies).
+- {% data variables.product.prodname_dependabot_version_updates %} are automated pull requests that help you update dependencies with known vulnerabilities.
+To check the status of version updates, navigate to the Insights tab of your repository, then Dependency Graph, and {% data variables.product.prodname_dependabot %}.
-- For security updates, navigate to the Security tab for your repository, and click **Dependabot alerts** on the left sidebar.
+- {% data variables.product.prodname_dependabot_security_updates %} are automated pull requests that keep your dependencies updated, even when they don’t have any vulnerabilities.